OpenGeoHub/spatial-prediction-eml/docs/index.md

 ## Using geographical distances to improve spatial interpolation {.unnumbered}

-Machine Learning was for long time been considered suboptimal for spatial interpolation problems, in comparison to classifical geostatistical techniques such as kriging, because it basically ignores spatial dependence structure in the data.
+Machine Learning was for long time been considered suboptimal for spatial interpolation problems, in comparison to classical geostatistical techniques such as kriging, because it basically ignores spatial dependence structure in the data.
 To incorporate spatial dependence structures in machine learning, one can now add the so-called "geographical features": buffer distance, oblique